taylorkangbeck/dws-docker-workspace/README.md

 # Purpose

-`dws` is a very simple tool for running containerized Python projects in the cloud.
-It stands for Docker WorkSpace.
+`dws` is a simple tool for developing in Docker containers, both local and remote.

-With a simple command, you can continuously sync local project code to and from a custom docker container in an IDE-agnostic way.

-(WIP - Sorry in advance for the stdout vomit!)

 # Getting Started
-## Requirements
-* Need sudo permission on remote host
-### Dependencies
+## Dependencies
 On Local:
 * OpenSSH >= 6.7
 * docker, docker-compose